 A simple sine wave that begins at -12 dB, jumps up to 0 dB, then drops back down to -12 dB, to demonstrate how the Audacity compressors handle signals.

 When Compress based on Peaks is not selected, audio with an rms level beyond the threshold range will be reduced.
 If Make up gain is enabled then the entire selection will be boosted to make up for this gain reduction.

 When Compress based on Peaks is selected, audio with a peak level within the threshold range will be boosted.

 - Compressing based on peaks is enabled so audio with a peak level below the threshold is boosted.
 You can see that the audio before 1.5 seconds on the Timeline has been made louder than it was in the "Before Compression" image.

 - Attack is 0.5 seconds, during which period the compressor progressively anticipates the coming peak.

-- Decay is 1.0 seconds, during which period the boost to the quieter audio is progressively resumed.
+- Release is 1.0 seconds, during which period the boost to the quieter audio is progressively resumed.

 - Ratio is 10:1.

 Further reading on compressors

 There are some good (but not too technical) explanations of compression here: